vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 # Prerequisites
 - Add forward and reverse DNS records for the client machine running the scripts must be added to the DNS server.
 - Run the scripts on PowerShell 7.2.x or later.
-- Run PowerShell as Administrator and install the VMware.PowerManagement PowerShell module together with module dependencies from the PowerShell Gallery by running the following commands:
+- Run PowerShell and install the VMware.PowerManagement PowerShell module together with module dependencies from the PowerShell Gallery by running the following commands:
     > `Install-Module -Name VMware.PowerCLI -MinimumVersion 12.6.0`